-Earlier this year, Resources for the Future (RFF) hosted a conversation on the many federal carbon pricing bills that have been introduced in the United States this year—but the United States is only one of many jurisdictions where carbon pricing takes center stage in climate policy discussions.
+Many federal carbon pricing bills have been introduced in the United States this year—but the United States is only one of many jurisdictions where carbon pricing takes center stage in climate policy discussions.
 On November 21, 2019, RFF hosted an event on the latest trends in carbon pricing worldwide, including reflections on recent developments in major economies, such as China, Germany, and Canada.

 The session opened with a brief overview of the World Bank’s State and Trends of Carbon Pricing report, followed by geography-specific updates and a brief panel discussion.
 The event, part of RFF Live's Future of Carbon Pricing event series, covered a range of questions, including:

 - What is the current status of China’s efforts to introduce a nationwide emissions trading system (ETS)?